Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/blm-calibration-preview-maps/high-level-design.md

 endpoints.

-For BLM preview maps, the app needs tiles that include planning unit geometries and a flag for each planning unit indicating whether the unit is included in the solution for a given BLM run.
+For BLM preview maps, the app needs tiles that include planning unit geometries and a property for each planning unit indicating whether the unit is included in the solution for a given BLM value.

-This is similar to the conditional inclusion of data such as `protection` (boolean value indicating whether a planning unit is considered protected according to intersection with protected areas and the protection threshold set), `lock-status` (unstated, locked in or locked out), and so on.
+This is similar to the conditional inclusion of data such as `results` (`GET /api/v1/scenarios/:id/planning-units/tiles/:z/:x/:y.mvt?include=results`, where each planning unit geometry carries data on its selection frequency as gathered by the number of iterations of the Marxan run in which the unit has been selected for protection).

+Data for each planning unit is here fetched from the array if ids of planning units selected for protection in each BLM calibration run's best solution, as stored in `(geodb)blm_final_results` while preparing data of planning units selected for protection (see previous step).

-These tiles should be exposed via a new endpoint: `GET /api/v1/scenarios/:scenarioId/calibration/tiles/preview/:blmValue/:z/:x/:y.mvt`.
+These tiles should be exposed via a new endpoint: `GET /api/v1/scenarios/:scenarioId/calibration/tiles/:blmValue/:z/:x/:y.mvt`.

 This endpoint should be accessible to users who can view BLM calibration results for the relevant scenario (see main permissions matrix for details).

-## Retrieving maps
+## Retrieving preview maps

 A new endpoint (`GET /api/v1/scenarios/:scenarioId/calibration/maps/preview/:blmValue`) serves the